PrefectHQ/prefect-slack/README.md

 If you encounter any bugs while using `prefect-slack`, feel free to open an issue in the [prefect-slack](https://github.com/PrefectHQ/prefect-slack) repository.

 If you have any questions or issues while using `prefect-slack`, you can find help in either the [Prefect Discourse forum](https://discourse.prefect.io/) or the [Prefect Slack community](https://prefect.io/slack)

+Feel free to ⭐️ or watch [`prefect-slack`](https://github.com/PrefectHQ/prefect-slack) for updates too!

 ## Development